triforkamsterdam/BrightCenterSDK/README.md

-# BrightCenter SDK
+# Brightcenter SDK

-Use this SDK to make it easy to communicate with the Bright Center backend.
+Use this SDK to make it easy to communicate with the Brightcenter backend.
 Also it contains the student picker which helps you login to Bright Center and select students from a list of groups.

 Requirements: